Before the

 • Afternoon: Sauna/Hot Tub | Light Snack | Yoga

-• Evening: Tension & Trauma Release Exercise, Sound Bath Journey | Dinner
+• Evening: Tension Release Exercise, Sound Bath Journey | Dinner

 Sunday 12PM Wrap